iworks/simple-revision-control/readme.txt

 = GitHub =

-The Simple Revision Control plugin is available also on [GitHub - Orphans](https://github.com/iworks/simple-revision-control).
+The Simple Revision Control plugin is available also on [GitHub](https://github.com/iworks/simple-revision-control).

 == Installation ==